Riverdale (American TV series): Katy Keene (2020)

-Pretty Little Liars (2022)
+Pretty Little Liars (2022–2024)

-In 2022, Aguirre-Sacasa confirmed that Riverdale and Pretty Little Liars: Original Sin, and by extension the original series, its two spin-offs, and web series, were set in the same universe.
-In the sixth episode of Original Sin, Eddie Lamb, a character from the original series, states that some of the more lucrative patients at the Radley Sanitarium were sent to the Sisters of Quiet Mercy in Riverdale before the Radley was converted to a hotel, effectively confirming that both series are part of a larger shared universe.
+In 2022, Aguirre-Sacasa confirmed that Riverdale and Pretty Little Liars (2022), and by extension the original series, its two spin-offs, and web series, were set in the same universe.
+The series premiered on July 28, 2022, with the first season subtitled Original Sin.
+In the sixth episode of the first season, Eddie Lamb, a character from the original series, states that some of the more lucrative patients at the Radley Sanitarium were sent to the Sisters of Quiet Mercy in Riverdale before the Radley was converted to a hotel, effectively confirming that both series are part of a larger shared universe.

-In the second season, subtitled Summer School, recurring character Greg Mantzoukas reveals that he is the cousin of Kevin Keller in the sixth episode, further cementing the connection between both series.
+In the second and final season subtitled Summer School, recurring character Greg Mantzoukas reveals that he is the cousin of Kevin Keller in the sixth episode, further cementing the connection between both series.

+Afterlife with Archie

+In July 2026, a new television series, Afterlife with Archie, was confirmed to be in development with Disney+, based on the 2013 comic crossover series which united main characters from the individual series, such as Archie and Sabrina, and follows a story in which a spell of Sabrina's goes wildly wrong and causes Riverdale to become overrun with zombies.
+Much of the creative team behind earlier Archie Comics television series adaptations including Riverdale and Chilling Adventures of Sabrina return, with Roberto Aguirre-Sacasa serving as showrunner, adapting his and Francesco Francavilla's comic, and as executive producer along with Jimmy Gibbons (via Muckle Man Productions); Greg Berlanti, Sarah Schechter and Leigh London Redman of Berlanti Productions; and Jon Goldwater of Archie Comics Studios.
+The series is slated to release in the fourth quarter of 2027.

+Abandoned projects

 Jake Chang

 By September 2020, Aguirre-Sacasa was preparing another spin-off series based on an Archie Comics property.
 In August 2021, The CW announced Jake Chang, a noir teen mystery drama series spinoff of Riverdale focusing on the character of Jake Chang, a teen prodigy detective mystery solver.
 The network later ordered a pilot in May 2022.
 Aguirre-Sacasa as well various other crew members from the show's production team were to write and executive produce for the series.
 The CW officially passed on the series in May 2023.